-Federal agencies lift temporary pause on use of Johnson & Johnson vaccine, saying benefits outweigh risks
+Federal agencies lift pause on use of Johnson Johnson vaccine, saying benefits outweigh risks

-Federal health officials lifted a temporary pause on the use of the Johnson & Johnson coronavirus vaccine Friday night after an extensive safety review by the Centers for Disease Control and Prevention and the Food and Drug Administration.
+Federal health officials lifted a pause on the use of the Johnson & Johnson coronavirus vaccine Friday night after an extensive safety review by the Centers for Disease Control and Prevention and the Food and Drug Administration.

-The officials said the benefits of the single-shot vaccine far outweighed the risks from a rare and severe type of blood clot.
+The officials said the benefits of the single-shot vaccine far outweigh the risks from a rare and severe type of blood clot.

-The decision to lift the pause allows state and local officials to resume giving the vaccine they have available on shelves, CDC officials said.
-The CDC and FDA will publish education and communication materials and updated patient fact sheets by early next week.
+The decision to lift the pause allows state and local officials to resume immediately giving the vaccine they have available on shelves, CDC officials said.
+The FDA has updated patient and health care provider fact sheets for use as early as Saturday, and both agencies will publish additional education and communication materials by early next week.

-The agencies had paused use of the Johnson & Johnson vaccine last week because of reports of six cases of blood clots among the millions of people who had received the vaccine.
+The agencies had halted the use of the Johnson & Johnson vaccine last week because of reports of six cases of blood clots among the millions of people who had received the vaccine in the United States.

-The announcement Friday evening followed an all-day meeting of an independent advisory panel to the CDC that recommended inoculations with the Johnson & Johnson vaccine resume.
-The panel said the benefits outweigh the risks even as it heard about an additional small group of recipients who developed blood clots.
+The announcement Friday evening followed an all-day meeting of an independent advisory panel to the CDC that recommended inoculations with the Johnson & Johnson vaccine should restart.
+The panel said the benefits outstrip the risks even as it heard about an additional small group of recipients who developed blood clots.

+The Johnson & Johnson vaccine “can be reinstituted and should be reinstituted.
+I acknowledge, as does everyone else, that these events are rare, but serious,” Jose Romero, chair of the committee, said.
+“It is our responsibility as clinicians to make sure that women understand this risk and, when possible, that they have an alternative at the same site that you’re administering the vaccine.”

 The FDA and Johnson & Johnson are updating the vaccine’s label to carry a warning about a rare risk of blood clots paired with low counts of platelets, blood cells involved in clotting.

-The CDC’s independent expert panel, the Advisory Committee on Immunization Practices, voted 10-4, with one member abstaining.
-CDC director Rochelle Walensky approved its recommendation.
+The CDC’s independent expert panel, the Advisory Committee on Immunization Practices, voted 10-4 to recommend lifting the pause, with one member abstaining.
+CDC Director Rochelle Walensky approved its recommendation.

-In a statement, the FDA and CDC said the agencies have confidence the vaccine is safe and effective.
+In a statement, the FDA and CDC said the agencies have confidence that the vaccine is safe and effective.

-Janet Woodcock, acting FDA commissioner, said the agencies lifted the pause based on FDA and CDC reviews of all available data and in consultation with medical experts and based on recommendations from the advisory committee.
+Janet Woodcock, acting FDA commissioner, said the agencies withdrew the pause based on FDA and CDC reviews of all available data and in consultation with medical experts,and based on recommendations from the advisory committee.

-“We have concluded that the known and potential benefits of the [Johnson & Johnson] COVID-19 vaccine outweigh its known and potential risks in individuals 18 years of age and older,” she said in a statement.
-“We are confident that this vaccine continues to meet our standards for safety, effectiveness and quality.”
+“We have concluded that the known and potential benefits of the [Johnson & Johnson] covid-19 vaccine outweigh its known and potential risks in individuals 18 years of age and older,” Woodcock said at a news conference Friday evening.

+“This is not a decision the agencies reached lightly,” Woodcock said.
+“We’re confident that the [Johnson & Johnson] vaccine meets our robust standards for safety, effectiveness and quality.”

-Walensky, in a statement, said the agencies “identified exceptionally rare events … and we paused to examine them more carefully.
+Walensky, in a statement, said the agencies “identified exceptionally rare events- out of millions of doses of the [Johnson & Johnson] covid-19 vaccine administered -and we paused to examine them more carefully.
 As we always do, we will continue to watch all signals closely as more Americans are vaccinated.
 I continue to be encouraged by the growing body of real-world evidence that the authorized COVID-19 vaccines are safe and effective, and they protect people from disease, hospitalization, and death.”

 The CDC advisory committee, which reconvened Friday to discuss next steps for the Johnson & Johnson coronavirus vaccine, heard data about 15 confirmed cases of the rare and severe blood clots that prompted federal officials to recommend last week that states pause use of the vaccine.

-All of the committee members said the benefits far outstrip the risks, but several members expressed concern that people receiving the vaccine will not be sufficiently informed of the rare but potential danger or that there are other vaccine options.
+All of the committee members said the benefits far exceed the risks, but several members expressed concern that people receiving the vaccine will not be sufficiently informed of the rare but potential danger or that other vaccine options exist.
+There was a debate about whether to add an additional warning targeting women under 50.

 “I voted yes, but I am concerned that consumers and women in this age group, in particular, will not be adequately informed just by the FDA [emergency use authorization] fact sheet,” said Beth Bell, a clinical professor in the department of global health at the University of Washington.

+“This is an age group that is most at risk, that is getting this vaccine predominantly to save other people’s lives and morbidity, not their own. . . .
+And if they choose to be vaccinated with this anyhow, we want to respect that choice.
+But I’m very sorry that we haven’t chosen to put upfront the knowledge that we have that is unique,” said Sarah Long, a professor of pediatrics at Drexel University College of Medicine.

-All the cases were in women, including three who died and seven who remain in the hospital.
-The 15 cases mostly involved clots in the brain in women between the ages of 18 and 59.
+All the blood-clot cases were in women, including three who died and seven who remain in the hospital.
+The 15 cases mostly involved brain clots in women between 18 and 59.
 The 15 cases were identified among nearly 8 million doses of the vaccine administered as of April 21.

 CDC officials who presented the data Friday said it was too early to conclude that the incidents affected only women and said a few cases in men were being reviewed.